hrrno/wp1/README.md

 * OpenID and Shibboleth are mature and in widespread use
 * International federated logons are in the goals of the Tryggve project
 * Our computing partners will likely dictate our logon selection
+* National infrastructure (ie TSD and/or LSP), will be used as a starting point

 #### 5: Online research file ordering system